NDMA Home Page

 by N. Dean Meyer

-Great leaders work "on the machine" (not just "in the machine").
+Transformational leaders truly care about their organization's design -- enough to put time and thought into it.
+They work "on the machine" (not just "in the machine").
 They leave the legacy of a high-performing organization that prospers long after they've moved on.

-Instructions: For each of the ten hallmarks, read the definition carefully; then, check the box if the hallmark is both important and needs work.
+Then, check the box if the hallmark is both important to your organization and needs work.

 Your organization can grow in size and/or diversification, indefinitely, without any material changes in its organizational operating model.